jaimedeclutters/jaimedeclutters.github.io/_posts/declutter/2016-09-06-love-your-kids-clothes.md

 category: Declutter
 ---

 Kids grow so fast.
 This means they outgrow their clothes fast.
 If you have multiple kiddos, you probably hold onto outgrown clothes for number two and three.
 This can save you a ton of money over the years.
-The problem comes when you are holding so many clothes that it takes over the closet or basement.
+The problem comes when you are holding on to so many clothes that it takes over the closet or basement.

 That’s a lot of clutter and storage!
 You probably don’t need that much.
 Here are some ways to hold onto a decent amount of hand me down clothes without filling up your basement with boxes (and forgetting about them until after number number two has already bypassed that size).